almende/eve/concepts/application_areas.md

 - **Wrapping existing services.**
-  Web services can be made available for software agents by creating a simple "wrapper agent" for the web services.
+  Web services can be made available for software agents by creating a simple **wrapper agent** for the web services.
 For example a GoogleDirectionsAgent which just uses the existing web services of Google and makes this information service available for all Eve agents.

 - **Linking software systems together**
-  Existing software systems can be linked to the world of software agents by creating "wrapper agents" for the systems.
+  Existing software systems can be linked to the world of software agents by creating **wrapper agents** for the systems.
   This way it is possible to link completely separated software systems together via agents, even when the software systems are developed in different development environments or are deployed on different locations.